Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Craigslist is one of the best sites to sell items online, making it a top alternative to eBay.

-Another notable difference is that Craigslist is free to use when selling items.
+It’s free to list most items.
 However, it costs $5 for owners to sell automobiles or offer services.

-While you can ship an item to someone, it’s easiest to sell to a local person if you use Craigslist.
+While you can ship an item to someone, it’s easiest to sell to a local person and schedule a meeting time or a contactless porch pickup.

 - Pros: No selling fees (except for select items), can sell locally

-- Cons: Five-dollar fee to sell automobiles, must meet buyers in person
+- Cons: $5 fee to sell automobiles, must meet buyers in person

 Best for: Craigslist is best for selling locally.